Norton-Design/flash_forward/README.md

 [Live Demo](https://flash-forward-app.herokuapp.com/#/)

 Flash Forward is a [Mountain Project](https://www.mountainproject.com/) clone that allows users to browse and find rock climbing areas and routes across the US.
-Currently, only new routes and areas can be added, but the site will eventually support user commenting, photo sharing, and a route searcher.
+New routes and areas can be added, and user commenting, photo sharing, and a route searcher are all supported.
 This project utilizes PostgreSQL and Rails for backend support and React/Redux for frontend support.

 ## Technologies